Stage 1: Self-Discovery | Life Philosophy

 • Deliberate design.
 Principles you chose on purpose because they align with your values.
 "I protect my mornings for deep work" might come from knowing your energy patterns and choosing to honour them.

-Ray Dalio, in his book Principles (2017), argues that having a clear set of operating principles is the single most important thing you can do to make better decisions consistently.
+Ray Dalio, in his book "Principles" (2017), argues that having a clear set of operating principles is the single most important thing you can do to make better decisions. too.
 He describes principles as "a way of dealing with reality that has been tested by time and found to be reliable."
 The point is to stop reinventing your decision-making process every time a new situation arises and instead have a small set of tested rules you return to.

 Access your Notion workbook here.